annStein/ballistic-cli/README.md

 |x-max | Computes the maximum traveled distance.|
 |help | Returns all commands and explanations |

 Please note: args must be entered separated by spaces.
-To write the compute results to files add _--to-file_.
+To write the compute results to files add `--to-file`.<br>

-Please note: Args must be separated by spaces.
-To write the compute results to files add _--to-file_.
+To receive more help for specific commands type `help <command>`.

 ## Error Information